AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Action Logs

 Audit Logging is a HIPAA requirement.
 In Adobe Commerce, the [Action Logs](https://experienceleague.adobe.com/docs/commerce-admin/systems/action-logs/action-log.html?lang=en) feature records every change made by an Admin user who works in your store.
-To meet HIPAA requirements about Audit Log, there are changes to the feature to record all Admin user and customer actions performed through the Admin UI and through API calls.
+To meet HIPAA requirements for the Audit Log, the feature has been updated to record all Admin user and customer actions performed through the Admin UI and through API calls.

 #### Action Logs report

 The _Action Logs_ report grid (**[!UICONTROL System]** > Action Logs > Report) is modified to accommodate customer actions performed through the Admin UI and API.

 1. Two additional columns:
    - ***Source***: Displays where the action was performed.
       Values: `Admin UI` / `Customer UI` / `REST API` / `SOAP API` / `GraphQL API`
    - ***Client Type***: Displays the client type.
       Values: Customer | Admin | Integration

 2. Rename ***Username*** to ***Client Identifier***
-   - ***Client Identifier***: Displays the login ID for the user who performed the action
+   - ***Client Identifier***: Displays the login ID for the user who performed the action.
       Values:
       - an email if Client Type is Customer
       - a username if Client Type is Admin
       - a name if Client Type is Integration

 3. Rename ***Full Action Name*** to ***Target***
-   - ***Target***:  Displays the action name
+   - ***Target***: Displays the action name.
          Values:
-       - an endpoint if Source is REST API or SOAP API
+       - an endpoint if Source is a REST API or SOAP API
-       - a query/mutation name if GraphQL API
+       - a query or mutation name if a GraphQL API
-       - an action name if Admin UI or Customer UI.
+       - an action name if an Admin UI or Customer UI.

 #### Configure Admin actions for logging

 This feature is not available because all actions must be recorded by default.

-### Import / export features
+### Import and export features

-Enhancements to import/export features are focused on improving the administrative experience and providing better visibility into user actions.
+Enhancements to import and export features are focused on improving the administrative experience and providing better visibility into user actions.

 >[!NOTE]
 >
->These ***enhancements do not alter Import/Export core logic***; rather, they extend the functionality to offer more comprehensive logging and improved data attribution.
-The fundamental functionality of import/export remains unchanged.
+>These ***enhancements do not alter the Import and Export core logic***; rather, they extend the functionality to offer more comprehensive logging and improved data attribution.
+The fundamental functionality of import and export remains unchanged.
 Users can continue to use the existing features and workflows without any disruption.

 #### Administrative action logging

-One of the key improvements within the import/export features is the enhanced logging of administrative actions.
-This introduces the capability to delve deeper into activities associated with data import/export, contributing to improved tracking and auditability.
+One of the key improvements within the import and export features is the enhanced logging of administrative actions.
+This enhancement introduces the capability to delve deeper into activities associated with data import and export, contributing to improved tracking and auditability.
 The following actions are now logged and reflected in the **[!UICONTROL System] > _[!UICONTROL Action Logs]_ > [!UICONTROL Report]** grid:

 | Type | Actions |
 | ---- | ------- |